audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 3. **Composite Approach:**
    Employ `sbom.steps.yaml` to execute SBOM generation and analysis in a single composite process for a streamlined workflow.

-An update to the `net-core.steps.yaml` template introduces an optional parameter, `lockDepsInclude`, which accepts multiple file patterns.
-The default patterns are `*.Api.deps.json`, `*.Identity.deps.json`, `*.Tests.deps.json`, and `package-lock.json`.
-This enhancement allows precise control over the files collected during the build process.

-The templates and this documentation provide a comprehensive example of how to create an Azure DevOps YAML pipeline that generates SBOMs and analyzes them to produce vulnerability reports.